One Kiss Led to Another: Covers

-The Beach Boys recorded the song in September 1965 as an outtake for their album Beach Boys' Party!
-Lead vocals are by Mike Love.
+The Beach Boys recorded the song in September 1965 as an outtake for their album Beach Boys' Party!, with lead vocals by Mike Love.

 The New York City group Hackamore Brick appropriated a (modified) version of this song's title for the title of their lone album on the Kama Sutra label, One Kiss Leads to Another, released in 1970.
 The phrase also appears in the lyrics to the album's second track, "Oh!
-Those Sweet Bananas."
+Those Sweet Bananas".